abdu-aziz-assa/Cloud-Resume/README.md

 # Cloud-Resume
-Resume Site with Cloud porjects and certification
+Resume Site with Cloud projects and certification